- 1 large swede, peeled and cut into chunks

 A member of the cabbage family, the swede is often confused with the turnip, though they look…

-- 4 baking potato, peeled and cut into chunks
+- 4 baking potatoes, peeled and cut into chunks

 - 50g butter